aerogear/charmil/README.md

 - Configuration
 - Commands and Flags standards.

-Charmil SDK will typically be introduced into two different CLI:
+Charmil SDK will typically be introduced into two different CLIs:

 - Host CLI - CLI that is being used by end user that can embed one or more plugin CLIs
 - Plugin CLIs - Separate CLIs that can be embedded into the host CLI